ethanbriggs/Aphonopelma_genome/README.md

-Code and data used to assemble the _Aphonopelma marxi_ genome.
+Code and data used to assemble the _Aphonopelma marxi_ genome published by Ethan J Briggs, Andrea J Noble-Stuen, and Chris A Hamilton

 This research was performed at the University of Idaho, Moscow, ID, USA